 LCFF Support and Assistance

 California’s accountability and continuous improvement system is based on a three-tiered framework, with the first tier, general assistance, made up of resources and assistance that is made available to all local educational agencies.
 Differentiated assistance is the second tier of assistance that one or more agencies is required by statute to provide to local educational agencies that meet certain eligibility criteria.
 The third tier is intensive intervention, which is generally required based on persistent performance issues over a specified period of time.
-The Assistance Status spreadsheet linked below provides the assistance status for county offices of education, school districts, and charter schools.
+The Assistance Status spreadsheet linked below provides the assistance status for county offices of education (COEs), school districts, and charter schools.

 2023 LCFF Assistance Status